devcongress/made-in-ghana/README.md

 * [Pre School (React)](https://github.com/msbrime/react-preschool) - A preschool learning application built with react  **By [@_msbrime](https://twitter.com/_msbrime)**
 * [Pre School (Vue)](https://github.com/bnhn/vue-preschool) - A preschool learning application built with vue  **By [@_bnhn](https://twitter.com/_bnhn)**
 * [Pre School (JAMstack)](https://github.com/oddoye-david/static-preschool) - A preschool learning application built with JAMstack  **By [@theRealBraZee](https://twitter.com/theRealBraZee)**
+* [Programming Ideas 2 (Xamarin Android)](https://github.com/mclintprojects/ideabag2) - An app that provides programmers of all proficiency levels, ideas for pet projects to work on when they are looking to increase their proficiency in a particular programming language.  **By [@mclint_](https://twitter.com/mclint_)**

 ## <a name="Q"> </a>Q